-Here is an introduction to a blog post on finding a sales CRM (#1):
+Here is a blog introduction example from a post on finding a sales CRM (#1):

 (Click to expand)